DarkRiftNetworking/DarkRift/ISSUE_TEMPLATE.md

 ### Quick Description
 Give us a quick 1/2 line description of the issue/feature request so we have a general idea what it's about.

-### Explaination
+### Explanation
 Give us a longer description of the issue, some useful things to include are:

 #### For Issues
-- Conditions it occured (Unity based server/standalone server, Unity version, hosted/local development, etc.)
+- Conditions it occurred (Unity based server/standalone server, Unity version, hosted/local development, etc.)
 - Steps to reproduce it
 - Any other comments that might help us
-- If you can, a minimal reproducable example would be good!
+- If you can, a minimal reproducible example would be good!

 #### For Feature Requests
 - What your feature is